 LADY BAY BEACH

-Thanks to Lady Bay's existence, you can be completely suited up in the middle of a work meeting at Circular Quay at 5pm, yet utterly naked amid all kinds of wildness by 5.30pm.
+Thanks to Lady Bay's existence, you can spend all day exploring and be utterly naked amid all kinds of wildness by 5.30pm.
 Tucked into a calm cove near Watsons Bay, this beach is one of Australia's oldest nudist beaches and first went legal in 1976, thanks to Neville Wran's blessing.
 Keep your eyes on the skyline — the city views are excellent.

 Pack your lilo; Bents Basin has rapids.
 Spend your day throwing yourself down them, just the right amount out of control.
 Or keep to the still water — it's one of the deepest swimming holes in New South Wales.
 A dramatic, wooded escarpment provides the backdrop, which means there's ample views for picnickers.
 Bents Basin is part of a Nepean River gorge and lies between Penrith and Camden, about 50 kilometres from the Sydney CBD.
 Camp in the State Conservation Area if you want to stay overnight.